fineconstant/dynamic-programming-jmh-jvm/README.md

-## Dynamic programming by the example of the Fibonacci sequence and JMH
+## Dynamic programming by the example of the Fibonacci sequence and measured with JMH

 ## JMH Benchmarks